Sathvik1603/Photogrammetry-and-Gaussian-Splatting-on-Lunar-Apollo-17-imagery/README.md

 ### Introduction

-- **Photogrammetry**: Reconstructs 3D models from 2D images.
-- Apollo 17 images offer high-resolution data for 3D modeling.
-- **Gaussian Splatting**: Renders novel views and enhances scene understanding.
+Photogrammetry enables the reconstruction of three-dimensional models from two-dimensional images, providing valuable tools for planetary science.
+The Apollo 17 mission produced high-resolution photographs suitable for 3D modeling.
+Recent advances, such as Gaussian Splatting, allow for the rendering of novel views and improved scene understanding.
+This section focuses on creating a 3D model from original imagery and evaluating view recovery quality.

 ### Methodology